 Caffeine is a popular natural stimulant known to activate and increase the release of adrenaline and the activity of other neurotransmitters, mainly norepinephrine and dopamine in the blood which in turn stimulate better alertness and focus.

 That is why caffeine is considered the first choice when it comes to keeping yourself awake.
-But overdose of caffeine can be very harmful to the body causing many metabolic health disorders including neurological issues.
+But an overdose of caffeine can be very harmful to the body causing many metabolic health disorders including neurological issues.

 Cacao beans, green tea, and coffee beans all contain this compound.
 Caffeine may be a beneficial element in energy drinks and pre-workout supplements known to energize and strengthen the body.